 SOAR also has several on demand training modules available on our website.
 A few examples:

-CREATE Conversations
+THRIVE Conversations

 University classrooms offer unique spaces for exploring topics with people who hold different, even conflicting, perspectives.
 Good facilitation does not require that you have expertise on all topics.
 Instead, focus on developing skills to identify and manage sensitive topics, cognitive dissonance, and emotionally charged conversations.
 This session will help with strategies to prepare for challenging conversations before they occur, to navigate difficult moments during these conversations, and to recuperate after challenging conversations.

-Whom Should I Contact for DEI Assistance?
+Whom Should I Contact?

 Need help and not quite sure where to go?
 Faculty and staff can reach out to: